Ink-bai5844/Ink-bai5844/README.md

 # Ink Bai

-Hi, I'm Ink Bai — a student who enjoys exploring AI, code, and creative technology.
+Hi, I'm Ink Bai — a cat who enjoys exploring AI, code, and creative technology.

 I like building things that are useful, playful, or simply interesting.
 Most of my time is spent learning, experimenting, and turning ideas into small projects.